-The program, Individualized Curriculum for Electronics (ICE), encompasses the important phases of Electronics Technology and is subdivided into approximately 200 individual learning packages.
+The program Individualized Curriculum for Electronics (ICE) encompasses the important phases of Electronics Technology and is subdivided into approximately 200 individual learning packages.
 Since the student and instructor select the individual learning packages according to the student's needs, there is no set sequence of packages nor is a given set of packages assigned to a given course.
-Certain sequences are recommended, however.
+The following reflects these conditions: